noopduck/todo-go/README.md

 ## Environment Variables

 Create a `.env` file in the root of your project with the following keys.
-Do not include the actual secrets, just use example values:
+Do not include the actual secrets when committing your code to git:

 ```
 HOST=example_host